 Connecting Slack

-NB depending on your workspace settings on Slack, it might make sense to ask a Slack admin to do the integration to minimise issues.
+Please note: depending on your workspace settings on Slack, it might make sense to ask a Slack admin to do the integration to minimise issues.

 Create a Workflow